 The ambulance driver quickly navigates through the crowd, lights flashing, to assist a number of residents that have been injured by an Israeli bomb.
 “Usually we travel in ambulance pairs to the same location to assist as much as possible,” says Abuelkas, as the ambulance sirens wail.

-This was a terrible, emotional mission - we found all types of injuries: light [and] medium to critical, body parts blown off, amputated limbs, and other dead bodies.
+medium to critical, body parts blown off, amputated limbs, and other dead bodies.”]

 The injured are helped into the back of the ambulance, which then rushes towards al-Shifa hospital.
 The moment it arrives, the Operational Rescue Team opens the ambulance doors to off-load the patients, who are taken on stretchers to reception and triage.